MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 ### Step 8 - Configure settings for an optimal Microsoft 365 experience

-We’ve selected a few settings to configure that will demonstrate an optimal Microsoft 365 end-user experience on your Windows cloud native device.
+We’ve selected a few settings to configure that will demonstrate an optimal Microsoft 365 end-user experience on your Windows cloud-native device.
 These settings are configured using a device configuration settings catalog profile.
 For more information, go to [Create a policy using the settings catalog in Microsoft Intune](./intune/configuration/settings-catalog.md).
-After you’ve created the profile and added your settings, assign the profile to the **Autopilot Cloud Native Windows Endpoints** group created previously.
+After you’ve created the profile and added your settings, assign the profile to the **Autopilot Cloud-Native Windows Endpoints** group created previously.

 - **Microsoft Outlook**
   To improve the first run experience for Microsoft Outlook, the following setting will automatically configure a profile when Outlook is opened for the first time.